Three Benefits of Volunteering

 is another great resource to find specific volunteer opportunities.
 This website asks for your location and further specifications, such as your volunteer skills and whether you would like a skilled role.

-Volunteering is one of many ways you can power up your job search.
+Volunteering is one of many ways you can improve your job search.
 See these pages over at WorkBC.ca to learn more about gaining the job seeker advantage: